uh-dcm/qualitative-research-and-computers/docs/closed-coding/discovertext.md

 DiscoverText is used through a [web interface](https://discovertext.com/).
 We have an educational license you may use within the context of this class, allowing you to trial the software.
-Please contact me at grp-dcm-teaching@helsinki.fi to enable the license for you.
+You will recieve the license to your email during the week starting on March 15th.

 ### Setting up a project